Niyo: After tough start, Golladay shows gift of grab

 How it went, though, certainly bodes well for the Lions, who got an impressive effort from their defense and a huge win to start the season.

-Same goes for Golladay, one of eight rookies in uniform for Detroit on Sunday.
+Same goes for Golladay, one of eight rookies in uniform for Detroit.
 He finished the day with four catches for 69 yards.
 But he also finished it with two more touchdown catches than Tate had in his entire rookie season.

 The last Lions rookie receiver to catch a touchdown pass in a season opener was Calvin Johnson in 2007.
 The last to haul in two of them in an opener was Charles Rogers in 2003.
 And in an ironic twist, that same game in ’03 — against the Arizona Cardinals, no less — also featured another rookie wideout with a pair of touchdown catches.
 That was Anquan Boldin, the recently-retired veteran who played such a vital role in the Lions’ offense last season and the player Golladay is now being asked to replace as the Lions’ No. 3 receiver.

 Golladay was oblivious to all of that in the locker room Sunday.
-He was busy cherishing a brief postgame chat he’d had on the field with the Cardinals’ Larry Fitzgerald, him telling the future Hall of Famer what a role model he’d been for him and Fitzgerald complimenting him on his own game.
-Golladay was eager as well to go celebrate the big day with his parents, who were in attendance Sunday at Ford Field.

-But he was also well aware of the consequences of a debut performance like this.
-And just in case he wasn’t, Tate was there — a few lockers away — to remind him.
+But he was aware of the consequences of a performance like this.
+Tate made sure of that.

-“That’s a great way to come into this league, with two big-time catches and a pair of touchdowns,” he said, turning toward the rookie and smiling.
+“That’s a great way to come into this league,” he said, turning toward the rookie and smiling.
 “But he set a standard.
 So he better bring that every week.”

 john.niyo@detroitnews.com